ACE Recommendation & Requirements

 Most students receiving the Recommendation have done 15-20 events by the end of 12th grade.
 A few have over 30.

-~You may do many more than 8 from this group, all count towards the 12.
+At least eight from this group.
+You may do many more than eight if you wish; all count towards the 12.

 - Regional Institutes Educational event for both Students AND Parents.
 They are offered in both the Fall and Spring semesters.
 Each has several workshops to choose from.
 You may attend as many Regional Institutes as you like, and you may also repeat the individual workshops.
 Parents and students may attend the same workshops or may each attend a different one.